isaaclepes/Scientific-Sorting-System/README.md

 Added functions to support shulker-loading.

 Target item frames must have a tag as well as the item for matching to allow players to use item frames without conflict.
+Multiple target frames for the same item behave as previously, they split between them using sort=random.

 Removed the lapis on gold pad, added: